mattcarlotta/nvi/README.md

 ## Scanning for ENV keys

-`-s`, `--scan` followed by one or many file `ext`s, walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.
+Providing a `-s` or `--scan` flag followed by one or many file `ext`s, walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.

 For example, every line below would be recognized and yield the key `DATABASE_URL`: